 AP courses are college level courses taught according to the recognized Advanced Placement program curriculum.
 All students taking AP courses are required to take the AP exam.
 There is an additional fee for this test.

 Achievement, test scores, grades and teacher recommendations determine eligibility.
-These courses are available in English Literature, English Language, Calculus, U. S. History, European History, Chemistry, Spanish Language & Physics.
+These courses are available in Biology, Calculus, Chemistry, English Language, English Literature, European History, Physics, Spanish Language, U. S. History, World Studies.

 The Scholars Program combines accelerated academics with cultural enrichment and leadership development.

 Incoming freshman students' performances on the school’s entrance examination, as well as their academic record, qualify them for invitation into the program.
 Students accepted into the Scholars Program are expected to undertake a challenging honors curriculum, eventually leading to Advanced Placement courses, some of which begin in their sophomore year at Trinity Catholic.
 Students in the Scholars Program may have the opportunity to enroll in up to ten AP courses throughout their high school experience/career.
 This will give students the chance to earn college credits while in high school and will serve as excellent preparation for undergraduate academic work.
 Also, students must constantly maintain a high GPA and good academic and school standards in order to remain in the program.